manifoldmarkets/manifold/docs/docs/sweepstakes.md

 ### What happens if I think a sweepstakes market has been resolved incorrectly?

-Only Manifold staff will resolve a sweepstakes market.
-When a market is selected to have sweepstakes, we will work with the creator and traders to ensure robust, unambiguous criteria.
-Inevitably, there will be situations where unexpected events occurs leading to mixed interpretation on how the market should be resolved.
-In these situations Manifold will make an ultimate decision but will take in as much community feedback as possible to remain unbiased.
+Only Manifold staff may resolve a sweepstakes market.
+Staff will adhere to the resolution criteria outlined in the description.
+When a market is selected to add sweepstakes functionality, Manifold may work with the creator and traders to ensure robust, unambiguous resolution criteria.
+Manifold, in its sole discretion, will determine sweepstakes market settlement.

 If you believe a sweepstakes market has been incorrectly resolved, please email info@manifold.markets

-### Who is eligible to participate in sweepstakes markets?

-Age: 18 and over
-Locations with full access:
-Locations with some restrictions:
-Locations with no access:

-### Are Sweepstake markets regulated?
+### Do sweepstake markets contribute towards leagues?

+No, for the time-being we are sticking with mana and play money markets for leagues.
+Leagues will continue to award mana to users who perform the best on our play money markets.